 How can I find out if I can see a record?

-Details of the closure status of individual records is usually given in the class list and finding aids for that particular record in The Catalogue.
+Details of the closure status of individual records is usually given in the class list and finding aids for that particular record in our catalogue, Discovery.
 If you want to see information in a closed record, you can submit an FOI request asking for the record to be reviewed.
 We will re-examine the record in the light of FOI, and if no exemptions apply, the record will be opened.
 Find more details on how to make an FOI request to The National Archives.

 How can I find out more information?